 Internal SOPs and process documentation

 Videos also come with transcripts that learners can use to refer to specific details.
-The polished video content and searchable text combination boost knowledge retention and make it easier to update down the line.
+The combination of polished video content and searchable text boosts knowledge retention and makes it easier to update down the line.

-How to build a sustainable video training library for knowledge management
+How to build a sustainable video training library for knowledge sharing

 First, identify recurring pain points like common FAQs, onboarding steps, or high-volume tickets, and turn them into videos.
-This approach saves time and demonstrates quick returns since these pain points are bound to resurface quickly after the video is created.
+This approach saves time and delivers quick returns, since these pain points are bound to resurface soon after the video is created.

 Video length is very important to viewers.
 TechSmith’s Video Viewer Trends Report found that viewers cited it as the second most influential factor (right under content relevance) in their video-selection process.

-Short videos are also easy to update or replace, especially with a multi-track screen recorder like Camtasia, since you can update specific tracks (like audio and cursor movements) without altering any other part of the video.
+Short videos are also easy to update or replace, especially with a multi-track screen recorder like Camtasia Editor, since you can update specific tracks (like audio and cursor movements) without altering any other part of the video.

 However, it’s still important to understand that there is no ideal video length.
 Videos should be as short or as long as they need to be.